-Not all, yet many sanitary sewer systems leak, causing underground exfiltration (exiting) of sewage from the system.
-Underground exfiltration of sewage, in and of itself, does not threaten beneficial uses.
-Exfiltrated sewage that remains in the underground infrastructure trench and/or the soil matrix, and that does not discharge into a water of the State (surface water or groundwater) may not threaten beneficial uses and is not subject to regulation under this Order.
+Some sanitary sewer systems may leak, allowing sewage to exit from the system.
+Leakage, in and of itself, does not threaten beneficial uses.
+Leakage that remains in the underground infrastructure trench and/or the soil matrix, and that does not discharge into a water of the State (surface water or groundwater) does not threaten beneficial uses and is not subject to regulation under this Order.

-Underground exfiltrated sewage may threaten beneficial uses if that waste discharges to a water of the State.
+Excessive leakage that -discharges to a water of the State.
 Exfiltrated sewage that discharges to groundwater may threaten and impact beneficial uses of groundwater and pollute groundwater.
-Additionally, exfiltrated sewagebubbles to the ground surface or into a compromised underground drainage conveyance system that discharges into a water of the United States, or into groundwater that is hydraulically connected to (feeds into) a water of the United States, may: (1) be a Clean Water Act violation, (2) threaten and impact beneficial uses of surface waters, and (3) pollute surface water.
+Additionally, excessive leakage that bubbles up to the ground surface or into a compromised underground drainage conveyance system that discharges into a water of the United States, or into groundwater, if it is a functional equivalent of a direct discharge to a water of the United States, may: (1) be a Clean Water Act violation, (2) threaten and impact beneficial uses of surface waters, and (3) pollute surface water.

 Proactive Sanitary Sewer System Management to Reduce Inflow and Infiltration

-Excessive inflow and infiltration to sanitary sewage systems is preventable through proactive sewer system management using best industry practices and available technologies.
-The efficiency of treatment at a downstream wastewater treatment plant depends strongly on the performance of the sanitary sewer system.
-When the structural integrity of a sanitary sewer system deteriorates, high volumes of inflow and infiltration (including rainfall-induced infiltration) can enter the sewer system.
-High levels of inflow and infiltration increase the hydraulic load on the downstream treatment plant, which can reduce treatment efficiency, lead to bypassing a portion of the treatment process, or in extreme situations make biological treatment facilities inoperable (e.g., wash out the biological organisms that treat the waste).
+In many cases, excessive inflow and infiltration to sanitary sewage systems is preventable through proactive sewer system management.
+Excessive inflow and infiltration may impact the efficiency of treatment at a downstream wastewater treatment plant.
+When the structural integrity of a sanitary sewer system deteriorates, high volumes of inflow and infiltration (including rainfall-induced infiltration) may enter the sewer system.
+High levels of inflow and infiltration increase the hydraulic load on the downstream treatment plant, and in large wet weather events, may lead to bypassing a portion of the treatment process, or in extreme situations make biological treatment facilities inoperable (e.g., wash out the biological organisms that treat the waste).

 Water Quality Control Plans, Policies and Resolutions